x42/harvid/README.md

 	sudo make install

-harvid can be launched as system-service (daemonized, chroot, chuid, syslog), and listen on specific interfaces only in case you do not want to expose access to your movie-collection.
+Harvid can be launched as system-service (daemonized, chroot, chuid, syslog), and listen on specific interfaces only in case you do not want to expose access to your movie-collection.
 However, is no per request access control.